chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-3.md

 {% include gallery %}

-## Future Development
+## Current Development

-In the future, I aim to incorporate JavaScript, HTML, and CSS to make this software accessible to more users via the web.
-I would also like to supply users additional feedback regarding their resume's content.
+I am currently incorporating JavaScript, HTML, and CSS to make this software accessible to more users via the web.
+I also aim to supply users additional feedback regarding their resume's content and recommendations.
+You can check out the current public state of this tool [here](https://londonchamberlain.com/resume-match/).